Praqma/OctoCopDD/blogpost.md

 STORAGE_DIR=/opt/ocdd
 DNS_ZONE_FILE=${STORAGE_DIR}/dns/toolbox.example.com.zone
 WEB_INDEX_FILE=${STORAGE_DIR}/www/index.html
-[kamran@dockerhost OctoCopDD]$
 ```

 # The examples:
-Of-course you would like to see it in action by following some examples.
+By now you would like to see it in action by following some examples, right?

 I will surely do that for you.
+In this example I will spin up Jenkins and Artifactory and use OCDD.

 ## First, get the repo on the new server: